CNuge/go-fasta/README.md

 	the length and GC content of each.

 for the fasta package:
+- fasta.ParseFasta()
 - fasta.Read()
 - fasta.Write()
 - fasta.Query()
+- fasta.QueryToFile()
 - fasta.Merge()
 - fasta.Split()
 - fasta.Sort() - take multiple sequences in a fasta.File struct and sort them
 - fasta.Summary() - get a summary table with GC count and nucleotide count for all sequences in a file
+- fasta.WriteSummary()

-- special fasta.Seq and fasta.File structures.
+- special fasta.Seq and fasta.Fasta structures.
 - sequences are

 ## Notes on main